Farming

 “THIS FARM RUNS ON GOOD ECOLOGY”

 Our farming is organic, undogmatic, and responsive to our land and the people who work it.
 We are low-input as a matter of both ethics and economy.
-High standards mean that most of our work is done by hand, though we use machines when they’re warranted.
+Most of our work is done by hand, but we use machines when we think it’s right to do so.

-We grow wine grapes, cherries, and pears on a commercial scale, but there are more than one hundred varieties of fruiting trees & vines at Idiot’s Grace.
-We just planted a small block of cider apples.
-The oldest cherry trees have been here for about a century, and those blocks are laughably outmoded in the context of modern fruitgrowing techniques and technology.
-But the fruit is very good, and the orchard has character, so we keep the old trees where we can afford to.
+We grow wine grapes, cherries, and pears on a commercial scale, but there are more than one hundred varieties of fruiting trees and vines at Idiot’s Grace.
+The oldest cherry trees have been here for about a century.
+Those blocks of trees are outmoded yet full of character, and they produce good fruit.
 We run a u-pick stand every summer, open usually in the last few weeks of June.

 The wild biodiversity on this land is even more important than what we plant, and harder to summarize: we recommend you walk around and conduct your own survey.